gildas-lormeau/zip.js/README.md

 // Reads zipBlob via a BlobReader object, retrieves metadata (name, date, etc.) of the first entry,
 // retrieves its content via dataStream, and closes the reader.
 // Note: it is *not* possible to use a ReadableStream object to read a zip because random access
-// to data is required to fetch entries reliably. const zipReader = new ZipReader(new BlobReader(zipBlob));
+// to data is required to fetch entries reliably and efficiently. const zipReader = new ZipReader(new BlobReader(zipBlob));
 const firstEntry = (await zipReader.getEntries()).shift();
 await firstEntry.getData(dataStream);